David Nishimura Vintage Fountain Pens & Writing EquipmentConklin Crescent-Fillers

 One of the great pioneer penmakers, Conklin’s heyday spanned the first third of the 20th century.
 Roy Conklin’s great innovation was his distinctive crescent-filler, the first mass-produced self-filling pen as well as the first mass-produced pen to use a flexible rubber ink sac.
-The essential patents were granted in 1901 and 1903, but crescent-filler production continued into the mid-1920s when the venerable design was finally retired in favor of the lever-filler, adopted by Conklin a few years before.
+The essential patents were granted in 1901 and 1903, but crescent-filler production continued until c.
+1930 when the venerable design was finally retired in favor of the lever-filler, adopted by Conklin several years before.

 Conklin overlay crescent-filler

-Crescent-fillers with fancy metal overlays are prized by collectors, but ordinary specimens are still available at quite modest cost.
+Crescent-fillers with fancy metal overlays are prized by collectors, but ordinary specimens are still available at quite reasonable cost.
 All are top-quality pens, and many carry flexible nibs.
-Beware of pens with missing lock rings, however – replacements are not easy to find.
+Beware of pens with missing or damaged lock rings, however – replacements can be very difficult to find.
 This is further complicated by the great variety of measurements found among crescent-fillers bearing identical model numbers.
 It is not uncommon to see a Conklin #5 nib of smaller dimensions than a Conklin #3!

 Click here for crescent-filler filling instructions